SMVDGroup/SCORCH/README.md

 ### Importing SCORCH as a Python module

-The main function from `scoring.py` can be imported and used in other python scripts.
+The main function from `scoring.py` can be imported and used in other Python scripts.
 It takes a dictionary of parameters as inputs and returns a pandas dataframe of model scores identical to the normal scoring function output:

 ```python
 from scorch import scoring